"

 5.1.0

+Magazine publishers have struggled with competing for advertising dollars for years.
 Although the news appears grim for an industry that has survived since the 17th century, magazines may not be truly obsolete.
-Many analysts say hopeful that the magazine industry, with its long, complex past, has simply experienced a slump.
+Many analysts are hopeful that the magazine industry, with its long and complex past, has experienced a temporary slump.
 So, many have begun to wonder, what will the future of the magazine business hold?

 License